Goose Creek (Oneida, Kentucky): Along Goose Creek itself

 Both were the names of prominent families in the county, respectively descendants of Massie Hacker and James and Nancy Hensley.

-Treadway postoffice, probably at the mouth of Jacks Branch. ran from July 21, 1887, to May 28, 1894, named for, and with, postmasters John H. Treadway and Peter R. Treadway.
+Treadway post office, probably at the mouth of Jacks Branch. ran from July 21, 1887, to May 28, 1894, named for, and with, postmasters John H. Treadway and Peter R. Treadway.

-Postmaster Elisha B. Treadway established Bernice postoffice at the same place on November 15, 1907.
+Postmaster Elisha B. Treadway established Bernice post office at the same place on November 15, 1907.

 It moved a mile upstream along the branch some time before 1939, and closed in 1955.

 It was named for his daughter, he having submitted the names of both daughters (the other being Ethel), his sister Myrtle, and another family member Ora as choices of name when applying.

-Seeley postoffice was established on February 10, 1898, by, and named for, postmaster Peasant D. Seeley and ran to January 1908.
+Seeley post office was established on February 10, 1898, by, and named for, postmaster Peasant D. Seeley and ran to January 1908.

 It had various locations, beginning with 1/4 mi west of Little Goose and including at the vicinity of Lebanon Church (on Little Goose) under the postmastership of Mary E. Thacker the following year.

-The precise location along Goose of Disappoint postoffice, established on January 19, 1883, but swiftly closed on February 15, 1883, by Perry Jarvis, is not known.
+The precise location along Goose of Disappoint post office, established on January 19, 1883, but swiftly closed on February 15, 1883, by Perry Jarvis, is not known.

-Jarvis tried, and failed, to establish another postoffice in 1899 named Remedy, again location unknown.
+Jarvis tried, and failed, to establish another post office in 1899 named Remedy, again location unknown.

-Lipps postoffice was established at the mouth of Otter Creek in December 1901 by William O. B. Lipps, a lawyer born in 1869, but was rescinded in July 1902.
+Lipps post office was established at the mouth of Otter Creek in December 1901 by William O. B. Lipps, a lawyer born in 1869, but was rescinded in July 1902.

 It was successfully reestablished on May 27, 1903, by postmaster Robert Woods, to close in October 1935.

 Some time before December 1934 it had been relocated upstream to the mouth of Mud Lick branch.

-Smallwood postoffice was established on August 3, 1876, by postmasters Jack Wages and John Lewis, and closed on February 13, 1879.
+Smallwood post office was established on August 3, 1876, by postmasters Jack Wages and John Lewis, and closed on February 13, 1879.

 It was named for a Smallwood family of pioneers on Goose, and located just downstream of Grubb Branch and 3 miles upstream of Mill Branch.

-Eros postoffice was established on September 1, 1899, by postmaster Christopher Levi Harbon, and closed in 1902.
+Eros post office was established on September 1, 1899, by postmaster Christopher Levi Harbon, and closed in 1902.

 It was just down from the head of Goose Creek.

 Harbon had originally wanted the name Callahan.

 It is possibly connected to the Erose post office on Pigeon Fork of Stinking Creek south over Paint Gap.

 In 1918, the Jackson mill was 18.5 mile upstream of Manchester on Goose itself, with Isaac Jackson having a mine 0.25 mile upstream on Hun Jackson Branch, and a house 1.25 mile upstream on Indian Grave Branch.